 01004.
-The Headteacher is responsible for making sure that risk assessments are completed, logged and effectively monitored.
+The Acting Headteachers' are responsible for making sure that risk assessments are completed, logged and effectively monitored.
 Reviews are conducted when there is any change to equipment or resources, any change to the school's premises, or when particular needs of a child or other visitor necessitate this.

 01005.
-The Headteacher is further responsible for conducting any necessary reviews or making changes to the school's policies or procedures in the light of any potential risks that they or other members of staff discover.
+The Acting Headteachers' are further responsible for conducting any necessary reviews or making changes to the school's policies or procedures in the light of any potential risks that they or other members of staff discover.